 It’s no coincidence that Midnite emerged in 1995 from streets of Washington, D.C. with a wholly unique sound and vibe.
 Washington, D.C., a city where the injustices committed by the few results in punishment meted out to the many, where truths and rights go to die, is also a city with a rhythm of it’s own – a pulsating, bass-driven blend of funk, rhythm and blues and early hip-hop, with a focus on lo-fi percussion and spiced with congas, timbales, and cowbells.
 D.C.
 Go Go.
 A meld of the best in African American music styles which originated on the streets of D.C. with groups like The Young Senators, Black Heat, and multi-talented singer-guitarist Chuck Brown and The Soul Searchers.
 Its a wild style music – primarily a dance hall sound with an emphasis on live audience “call and response.”
 These riddims pervade a city where people are always on the move.
 Nobody is from D.C..
 Everybody moved to D.C. and will soon be leaving.

 Midnite hits DC with their own unique sound – classic Rastafari roots and culture with an Afrocentric “chant and call” lyrical style, which many reggae fans have found to be a bit off-putting.
 This style gives their music a “spiritually intense” and an overtly Rastafarian vibe.
+Fuck a new jack swing, this here is the real thing.
 The lyrics are deep, delivered in rapid fire succession in a no-nonsense, take-no prisoners-style.
 Everyone is held to account.
 The rich.
 The politicians.
 The warmongers.
 The Babylonians.
 The songs focus primarily on the plights of the oppressed, the inherent faults of the current political, economic and social settings on a global scale.